Best for Included Optional Devices

 Rescue Alert customers have the option of adding devices to their service plan, including:

 - Wall Buttons: Wall buttons provide users with an extra layer of protection in the home.
-When pressed, the send a call to the emergency monitoring center, functioning as an additional personal help button.
-Rescue Alert’s wall buttons have a range of 600 feet from the in-home base station.
-Users of MXD or MXD 3G can add a wall button to their service plan for $5 a month.
+When pressed, it sends a call to the emergency monitoring center, functioning as an additional personal help button.
+Rescue Alert’s wall buttons have a range of 600 feet from the in-home base station, and are only compatible with the in-home MXD system.
+A wall button costs an additional $5 a month.

-- Lockboxes: Users who choose the extra personal help button as their free accessory rather than a lockbox can opt to purchase one for $39.99.
+- Lockboxes: All Rescue Alert users have the choice of receiving a free lockbox with their device, which they can use to store a spare key for emergency services.
+Those who select the extra personal help button as their free accessory rather than a lockbox can opt to purchase one for $39.99.

 Rescue Alert operates two of its own ETL- certified emergency monitoring centers.
 Both centers are located in Utah and are staffed by trained operators.
-Many operators are bilingual, and the company assures users that Spanish speaking staff members are available at all times.
+Many operators are bilingual, and Spanish speaking staff members are available at all times to assist callers.